How important is creativity in the early education of young children?

 By allowing young children to express themselves and explore thoughts and feelings through art and creative play, you are encouraging their individuality and building their confidence.
 By enabling them to develop their emotional and social skills from an early age, you are helping them to understand their feelings and to be comfortable, happy and confident in their own skin.

 Allowing children to explore, experiment, discover and solve problems in imaginative and playful ways helps develop the right skills for academic learning in school.
+You can also find a play-based pre kindergarten curriculum that can help prepare them.

 How to ensure your child benefits from creative learning?